This article explains how to work with the Database development policies feature in ApexSQL Source Control.

 ApexSQL Source Control provides a possibility to establish and enforce behaviors among developers regarding source control, for example, mandatory locking of files on checkout.
 These rules are enforced in ApexSQL Source Control via Database development policies.
 ApexSQL Source Control has three policies implemented: Optional, Permissive, and Restrictive.
 The feature is available in the shared database development model only.

 This is the policy set by default.
 When the Optional policy is set, each developer can work on an object without the need to perform a check out or lock before editing:

 If developer A makes changes to an object, they will be overwritten if developer B makes additional changes.

-Having the optional policy enabled (which is in reality having no policy) requires the team to communicate outside ApexSQL Source Control in order to avoid overriding each other’s changes
+Having the optional policy enabled (which is, in reality, having no policy) requires the team to communicate outside ApexSQL Source Control to avoid overriding each other’s changes.

 By setting the Permissive policy, a requirement is created that each object must be checked out before editing:

-An object can be checked out from the Object Explorer, by choosing the Check out option from the ApexSQL Source Control menu:
+An object can be checked out from the Object Explorer pane, by choosing the Check out option from the context menu:

-As soon as the object is checked out, it can be edited.
-To see if the object is checked out, note the icon on the object.
-A green check mark indicates that it has been checked out by you:
+As soon as an object is checked out, it can be edited.
+To verify that an object is checked out, note the icon on an object.
+A blue checkmark indicates that it has been checked out by you:

-If an object is not checked out, (while the Permissive policy is active) ApexSQL Source Control will prevent any developer to make any changes against it, enforcing the requirement that it must be checked out first.
+If an object is not checked out (while the Permissive policy is active), ApexSQL Source Control prevents any developer from making any changes against it, enforcing the requirement that it must be checked out first.